christophgil/bash_return/README.md

 Assigning a variable in the function and obtaining its value by the caller has longer code.

-With this Bash extension, functions can be used in both ways. see  [Details](./motivation.md).
+With this Bash extension, functions can be used in both ways in a very compact way. see  [Details](./motivation.md).